ellmau/ellmau/README.md

 I’m experienced in **managing IT Projects** with multiple partners from academia and industry and have a long history of **applying symbolic AI** and enabling others to understand and utilize such approaches.

-## 🤔 Academic education

-I earned my B.Sc. in "Medicine and Computer Science" in 2009 and my diploma in "Computational Intelligence" in 2012, both from the Vienna University of Technology.
-In 2018, I defended my [doctoral thesis](http://nbn-resolving.de/urn:nbn:de:bsz:15-qucosa2-214577) "Multi-Context Reasoning in Continuous Data-Flow Environments" under the supervision of Prof. [Gerhard Brewka](http://www.informatik.uni-leipzig.de/~brewka/) at Leipzig University.

 ## 🔭 Professional activities
 My company, [Echo Intelligence Gmbh](https://www.echo-intelligence.at) offers consulting, project planning, and implementation of AI and IT solutions.